Save your calculations offline — Get the Workshop Planner Spreadsheet ($29)

 A typical table saw requires 300-450 CFM for effective dust collection.
 Cabinet saws may need up to 500 CFM.
 We recommend at least 400 CFM with a 4-inch dust port for most table saws.
 The key is ensuring adequate airflow velocity (around 4,000 feet per minute) to carry wood chips through the ductwork.
 If your table saw has both a blade guard port and a cabinet port, connecting both significantly improves collection efficiency but does not double your CFM requirement since they share the same airstream.

 For a typical 400-500 sq ft garage workshop with 3-5 stationary tools, you will need a 1.5 to 2 HP dust collector providing 800-1200 CFM.
 If you have longer duct runs (over 20 feet), consider a 2 HP model to overcome static pressure losses.
-A cyclone separator is a worthwhile addition if you generate lots of shavings from a planer or jointer.
 Most garage shops benefit from a central collector with 4-inch or 5-inch main trunk lines and blast gates at each tool, allowing single-tool operation while maintaining full airflow velocity.

 Dust Collector Buying Guide